Ever wondered How to Increase Protein Intake? I’m sharing 15 SUPER simple and delicious ways that you can get more protein in your diet!

 Add Greek yogurt or cottage cheese into pancakes.

 Just like adding them into oats, adding Greek yogurt or cottage cheese into pancakes makes them thick, fluffy and really boosts their protein content.
 Typically, you can replace some of the liquid part of pancakes with these things with great results!
+Sometimes you can even do this with greek yogurt brownies!

 Swap granola bars for protein bars